I am Azrapse, lead developer of XWVM.

-In particular, it is pretty unlikely a game like X-Wing could be played comfortable in mobile platforms.
+In particular, it is pretty unlikely a game like X-Wing could be played comfortably in mobile platforms.

 Will you support VR or Track IR?

 It depends on how well we could adapt the game for those methods.
-But at this point we are aiming at having that feature, yes.
+But at this point we are aiming at having that feature at some point, yes.